zachakbar/Dark-Mode/readme.txt

 * Fixed a problem with automatic Dark Mode not activating correctly.
 * Fixed issue with PHP 5.4 installs not supporting empty if statements.
 * Added the requires PHP header and set it to 5.4 for compatibility.
+* Improved the CSS for many widget related styling bugs.
+* Fixed issue with UI notices having an incorrect background colour.

 = 1.5 =